Skip to main content

 PUBLISHED ON: 05.04.2022

-With a little Spring cleaning, internally & externally, and an accessible new routine, you’ll feel mentally & physically ready for the demands of summer and the year ahead.
-If you really want to birth your visions, make sure you’re setting the stage for your own success.
+With a bit of Spring cleaning and a new routine, you’ll feel mentally & physically ready for the demands of summer.
+To bring your visions to life, ensure you’re setting the stage for success.

 Spring Cleaning

-As a farmer, the majority of my time is spent in the garden once summer is here, and spring marks the beginning of Neverending To-Do List 2.0.
-In order to stay ahead of the curve and maintain balance while keeping up with everything, spring cleaning is a vital necessity.
-Spring cleaning is more than dusting off the cobwebs and trading out the dresser drawers of winter clothes for lighter threads; it’s about clearing clutter, releasing stagnant energy, and making room for what’s coming next.
+Spring cleaning is a vital necessity to stay ahead of the curve and maintain balance while keeping up with everything.
+It’s about clearing clutter, releasing stagnant energy, and making room for what’s coming next.
 It’s in these fresh spaces that new or expansive opportunities can bloom.

-If you’re someone who is feeling mentally ready for change, show that outwardly by giving care to the living spaces that support your creativity, growth, and nourishment.
-When it comes to organizing or cleaning, you don’t have to go overboard if your life isn’t calling for a purge (but purge if you must, honey!).
-Start small and organize your wallet, purse, email, desk, or car.
+If you feel mentally ready for change, show that outwardly by caring for the living spaces that support your creativity, growth, and nourishment.
+You don’t have to go overboard when organizing or cleaning if your life isn’t calling for a purge.
+Start small and manage your wallet, purse, email, desk, or car.

-Focus on one area that’s manageable and will give you a sense of accomplishment.
-If you want to take on something that requires a lot of attention, set a timer/playlist and get after it – or make it part of your routine for the week, and get it done over time.
+Focus on one manageable area that will give you a sense of accomplishment.
+If you want to take on something requiring a lot of attention, set a timer/playlist and get after it, or make it part of your weekly routine and finish it over time.
 You might find that this process of cleansing your environment naturally guides your attention to your mental organization and your body’s need for the same sort of rejuvenation.

 Find a Home for Things

 I’m big on this one.
-Everything should have its place, and openly displayed if possible.
+Everything should have its place and be openly displayed if possible.
 When everything has found its way back to its home, it’s easier to feel like you’ve concluded cleaning.
-While our closets or dresser drawers may remain hidden, don’t let it be an excuse for a lack of organization – or avoiding finding the proper home for things.

 Integrate Feng Shui

-Feng Shui is a Chinese practice of organizing spaces that focuses on how humans interact with their environment and its energies.
-It offers guidance on how to best design your surroundings to influence harmony of natural energies.
-There are a variety of ways to incorporate Feng Shui principles into your living spaces, but one of the simplest ways to breathe or purify the Qi in your space is with plants.
+Feng Shui is a Chinese practice of organizing spaces.
+It focuses on how humans interact with their environment and its energies.
+It offers guidance on how to design your surroundings best to influence the harmony of natural energies.
+There are various ways to incorporate Feng Shui principles into your living spaces.
+One of the simplest ways to breathe or purify the Qi is with plants.

 Stop Procrastinating Already

-While procrastination means you’ll always have something to look forward to, it’s really not your mental health’s friend.
-Procrastination is often self-defeating and associated with avoidance, anxiety and depression (Good Therapy).
-If you find it’s difficult for you to ‘just do it’, take the time to address what’s triggering your procrastination.
+While procrastination means you’ll always have something to look forward to, it’s not your mental health friend.
+Procrastination is often self-defeating and associated with avoidance, anxiety, and depression (Good Therapy).
+If you find it difficult to ‘just do it,’ take the time to address what’s triggering your procrastination.
 If you’re looking for a few insights on how to stop procrastination, click here.

 Spring Cleaning & Nutrition